ankurdhuriya/QuickAppLauncher/README.md

 ## QuickAppLauncher

 A quick app launcher with three activity.
-Using Intent reching to activity within the application also to outside the application.
+Using Intent reaching to activity within the application also to outside the application.